 If you want to stop along the way, Chattanooga is located at roughly the quarter-way point, Atlanta at half way and Macon at just under three quarters of the way to Savannah (or vice versa in the opposite direction).

 Direct flights between Nashville and Savannah are not currently available.
 Two airlines, American Airlines and Delta, provide a one-stop service between the two cities, with a connection in either Charlotte, NC (American Airlines) or Atlanta, GA (Delta).

 Both airlines offer several departures daily, with a journey time of 3-4 hours on most routes depending on the length of the connection, which will usually be in the 40 minutes to 1 hour 30 minutes range.

-The cheapest flights cost from around $320 for the advance purchase round trip economy fare.
-On short notice, remaining available flights will usually be at least $100 more expensive.
+The cheapest flights cost from around $300-$320 for the advance purchase round trip economy fare.
+On short notice, remaining available flights can be over $100 more expensive.

 Both Nashville International Airport (8 miles east of downtown Nashville) and Savannah-Hilton Head International Airport (12 miles northwest of downtown Savannah) are easily accessible by taxi, shuttle, rideshare and public transit.
 More information about connecting transport from Savannah’s airport

 No pets allowed, service animals only

 Greyhound provides bus services between Nashville and Savannah.
 Several journey options are available daily, although most of them unfortunately either arrive or leave in the middle of the night.
 There is, however, one trip in each direction with reasonably convenient departure and arrival times.